cg-prison-break/cg-prison-break/Docs/Items/README.md

 ## How it's set up

-To properly represent the items in game the logic is plit into two:
+To properly represent the items in game the logic is split into two:

 - The game world representation